 Notes: All=All countries combined, CN=China, FR=France, GE=Germany, GR=Greece, IN=India, IT=Italy, JP=Japan, PT=Portugal, SW=Sweden, UK=United Kingdom, US=United States.
-Interviews completed reports the percentage of companies for which a management interview was completed.
-Interviews refused reports the percentage of companies contacted in which contacted refused to take part in the interview.
-Scheduling in progress reports the percentage of companies contacted fo scheduling was still in progress at the end of the survey period (so the firm had been contacted, with no interview run nor a refusing to be interviewed).
-Survey sample is the total number of firms that were randomly selected from the complete sampling
+Interviews completed reports the percentage of companies contacted in which contacted refused to take part in the interview.
+Scheduling in progress reports the percentage of companies contacted for scheduling was still in progress at the end of the survey period (so the firm had been contacted, with no interview run nor a refusing to be interviewed).
+Survey sample is the total number of firms that were randomly selected from the complete sampling.